serras/fir-tree/README.md

 - Adjustable resolution phase (the last one, `BODY_RESOLVE`, is the default),
 - Click on a node in the tree to select it in the editor,
-- Non-visible nodes are shown in italics and slightly grayed out.
+- Non-visible nodes are shown in italics and slightly grayed out,
+- Visualize the control flow graph of a declaration.

 Here's the outcome for this piece of code, fully resolved.